-- a.
-A collaborative law process begins when the parties sign a collaborative law participation agreement. - b.
-A tribunal may not order a party to pParticipateion in a collaborative law process is voluntary and may not be compelled by a tribunal.
+a.
+A collaborative law process begins when the parties sign a collaborative law participation agreement.

+b.
+Participation in a collaborative law process is voluntary and may not be compelled by a tribunal.

 This section contains portions of section 5 of the uniform act but intentionally is limited to the standards for commencement of the collaborative law process.